-A Reporting Services report can integrate with portal sites in some of the same ways that it integrates standard web pages: by using IFrames and hyperlinks.
-SharePoint integration is particularly easy for nondevelopers because it involves the use of simple menu options rather than writing script or program code.
+SharePoint integrated mode is supported in Microsoft Office SharePoint.
+A Reporting Services report can integrate with practically any portal site in some of the same ways that it integrates standard web pages - by using IFrames and hyperlinks.
+SharePoint integration is particularly easy for non-developers because it involves the use of simple menu options rather than writing script or program code.
 Adding the report viewer web part to a portal site page is as easy as dragging and dropping it into a page zone and then setting some simple properties.
-Microsoft offers a simple portal framework with limited features with Windows Server, called Windows SharePoint Services (WSS.)
-The full-featured, corporate-scale edition, SharePoint Portal Server, is a separate product that adds features and advanced scalability to the WSS foundation.
+Microsoft offers a simple portal framework with limited features with Windows Server, called Windows SharePoint Services (WSS).
+The full-featured, corporate-scale edition - SharePoint Portal Server - is a separate product that adds features and advanced scalability to the WSS foundation.